learn-academy-2022-alpha/week-4-assessment-CarRamos/interview-questions.md

   Your answer: Display object management

-  Researched answer: Document Object Model
+  Researched answer: DOM events is javascript that is executed when a event happens.
+Its a connection with the HTML code